2,1 - Bradley ledler

 There was a hunger.
 Not of the body.
 A yearning for perfection.
 Completion.
 That was it.
 How much of my life was weakness and sin and mess.
 How much of who I am was a tar-black smear.
 Only a desperate act would exalt me.
 Only a purification.

-I remember driving the streets of the city.
-My camera, telephoto lens.
-Women and girls, captured in my photographs.
-I was looking for something but when I printed the pictures and put them on the wall of my apartment the thing that I was looking for was no longer there, it was spoiled.
-It was destroyed by exposure.
-I was looking for a girl who couldn't be spoiled.
+Before the woods, I remember driving the streets of the city.
+My camera, my telephoto lens.
+Women and girls, captured in photographs.
+I was looking for something but when I printed the pictures and put them on the wall of my apartment the thing that I was looking for was no longer there.
+It had been spoiled.
+Destroyed by exposure.
+I was looking for a girl who couldn’t be spoiled.

-And I thought I found her, didn’t I. I followed her from the city to a town on a hillside.
-I can’t remember.
-This girl, she wasn’t what I thought she was, but she led me to the woods.
-She led me to my future.
+And I thought I had found her.
+I followed her from the city to a town on a hillside.
+I can’t remember what she looked like but I know I followed her to the woods.
+I know I was certain.
+I know I acted on certainty.

 I belong to her now.